THellemans/Portfolio-Tim-Hellemans/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\forall S \neq \varempty, 0 \notin S: \sum_{i \in S} \sum_{j \notin S}  p_{i,j} \geq 1">.

-Using these variables and constraints, we can quickly implement a solution to the VRP by making use a constraint programming framework such as [OR-Tools](https://developers.google.com/optimization/cp).
+Using these variables and constraints, we can quickly implement a solution to the CVRP by making use a constraint programming framework such as [OR-Tools](https://developers.google.com/optimization/cp).
 Using this implementation, you can additionally solve the problem using an integer programming solver such as [Gurobi](https://www.gurobi.com/), see also [here](https://developers.google.com/optimization).

 This approach has several advantages:
  - It is not hard to quickly come up with & implement this solution.